SystemsBioinformatics/ecmtool/README.md

 ecmtool can be used in two different modes: either as a standalone command line tool, or as a Python library for your own scripts.
 We will describe how to install and use both modes.

+### Prerequisites
+* Download and install Python.
+Ecmtool is compatible with python 3.x.
+Ensure both python and its package manager _pip_ are added to your PATH environment variable.
+If this last step is omitted, an error like the following will be thrown when you try to run python: `’python’ is not recognized as an internal or external command [..]`.
+* Download and install Java.

 ## Mode 1: standalone command line tool
 In this mode, you can call ecmtool like a normal program from your command line.
 It reads metabolic networks in the SBML format, and writes resulting ECMs into a CSV file for later analysis.
 Most researchers will use this method.
 For running ecmtool on computing clusters efficiently, see the Advanced Usage section in this readme.

 ### Installation
-* Download and install Python.
-Ecmtool is compatible with python 3.x.
-Ensure both python and its package manager _pip_ are added to your PATH environment variable.
-If this last step is omitted, an error like the following will be thrown when you try to run python: `’python’ is not recognized as an internal or external command [..]`.
 * Download the latest ecmtool source through `git clone`, or as a zip file from https://github.com/tjclement/ecmtool.
 * Open a command prompt, and navigate to the ecmtool directory (e.g. `cd C:\Users\You\Git\ecmtool`, where the path should be replaced with the path ecmtool was downloaded to).